Aries

 Imagine a three-piece business suit, well-tailored.
 Or a uniform of any kind.
 Any planet in the sign of Capricorn is expressing itself in a businesslike, serious way, disposing that planet toward structure and order.
 Capricorn is ambitious and demands that something be built.
 Capricorn reminds us to be self-disciplined and professional, and to be aware of our reputation.

-Capricorn is the costume that belongs to Saturn, but right now Pluto the Transformer is wearing it.
+Capricorn is the costume that belongs to Saturn, but during part of 2024, Pluto the Transformer is wearing it.

 Aquarius